compgenomr/book/09-chip-seq-analysis.md

 ```

 Now we can calculate the coverage vector of the read starting position.
-The coverage vector is then automatically converted into a boolean vector by
+The coverage vector is then automatically converted into a Boolean vector by
 asking which genomic positions have $coverage > 0$.